JonIsHere242/Stock-Market-LSTM/README.md

-# Stock Market LSTM - Work in Progress
+# Stock Market Analysis and Prediction Using LSTM and Random Forest

-This project, currently under active development, is designed for comprehensive stock market analysis and prediction using technical indicators and a Long Short-Term Memory (LSTM) neural network model.
-The primary objective is to predict the percent change in stock prices based on historical data.
-This README outlines the main components of the project and future enhancements.
+This project provides a comprehensive approach to stock market analysis and prediction.
+It utilizes a combination of machine learning models, including Random Forest and Long Short-Term Memory (LSTM) neural networks, to predict stock price movements based on historical data.
+The workflow encompasses data fetching, preprocessing, indicator calculations, machine learning model training, and trading signal generation.

-## Current Features
+## Project Components

+### Data Collection and Preprocessing
+- **SEC Ticker Download**: Fetches a list of tickers from the SEC.
+- **Historical Data Retrieval**: Downloads historical daily stock prices back to 1990 using Yahoo Finance.
+- **Data Preprocessing**: Includes scaling and cleaning of the data, calculation of various technical indicators, and data normalization.

+### Indicator Calculations
-- **Data Fetching and Preprocessing**: Utilizes Yahoo Finance to fetch historical stock data.
-Preprocessing includes calculating various technical indicators (like ATR, moving averages, VWAP, RSI, MACD) and merging macroeconomic data.
-Data is scaled and cleaned using various techniques.
+- Extensive calculations of technical indicators such as ATR, moving averages, VWAP, RSI, MACD, and others.

-- **Technical Indicators Calculation**: Computes a range of indicators, focusing on volatility, moving averages, and price change percentages.
-Absolute price data in dollars is dropped to ensure the model's applicability to various stocks.

-    ```py
-    df = df.drop(['Open', 'High', 'Low', 'Close', 'Adj Close',"VWAP","200DAY_ATR-","200DAY_ATR", 'Volume', 'atr', '200ma', '14ma'], axis=1)
-    ```

-- **LSTM Model for Prediction**: A Sequential LSTM model predicts the percent change in stock closing price.
-The model incorporates LSTM, dropout, and dense layers, optimizing using callbacks like Early Stopping and ReduceLROnPlateau.

-- **Training and Validation**: The model is trained on a split dataset, with performance monitored using Mean Absolute Percentage Error (MAPE) for both training and validation sets.

-- **Post-Prediction Analysis**: Performance visualization using Plotly, including prediction error histograms and scaling back data for interpretability.
+- Utilizes Python libraries like Pandas and NumPy for efficient data manipulation and calculations.

+### Machine Learning Models
+- **Random Forest**: A Random Forest Regressor is used to predict stock price movements.
+- **LSTM Neural Network**: Employs an LSTM model for predicting stock prices, incorporating features like Monte Carlo Dropout for better generalization.

+### Trading Signal Generation
+- Generates trading signals based on the LSTM's predictions of future stock prices.
+- Includes validations to ensure the model's predictive power.

+### Modular Codebase
+- The code has been modularized into separate files for better maintainability and scalability.
-- **Utility Functions**: Includes functions for data normalization, outlier handling, and error calculation.
+- Includes utilities for logging, error handling, and file processing.

-- **Execution Flow**: The main function manages data fetching, indicator computation, scaling, prediction, and result plotting, saving predictions and error metrics to CSV files.

 ## Upcoming Enhancements

-- **Modularization**: Transitioning the existing code in "LSTM_Example" into separate, modular files for better maintainability and scalability.

-- **Automation**: Implementing scheduling capabilities to enable automatic execution of various components of the project.
+### Advanced Trading Interface

-- **Trading Interface Integration**: Integrating a trading interface to facilitate actual trading based on model predictions.
+- Integration of a sophisticated trading interface for executing trades based on model predictions, including setting stop losses and take profits.

+### Real-Time Market Adaptation
+- Implementing a real-time news scanner to adapt trading strategies in response to market-affecting events and news.

+### Model Optimization and Diversification
+- Continuous optimization of individual stock predictors.
+- Expansion of the LSTM model repository, feeding in the latest year's data for accurate next-day predictions.

+### Automated Workflow
+- Full automation of the data fetching, processing, and trading signal generation processes.
+- Implementation of scheduling capabilities for automatic execution and updates.

+### Backtesting and Performance Analysis
-- **Backtesting Feature**: Incorporating a backtesting mechanism to evaluate the model's performance on historical data.
+- Enhanced backtesting features to rigorously evaluate model performance over historical data.
+- Detailed performance analysis and visualization tools.

 ## Authors
 - [@JonIsHere242](https://github.com/JonIsHere242)